 A Premier Bethesda, Maryland Neighborhood Since the 1950s

-Burning Tree is one of Bethesda's most established residential areas, encompassing approximately 700 households on large, wooded lots between River Road and Bradley Boulevard.
+Burning Tree encompasses approximately 700 households on large wooded lots in Bethesda, MD 20817, with many parcels over half an acre, where 17 homes sold in 2025 at a $2.65M median in a range of $951K to $6.60M.
+Burning Tree is one of Bethesda's most established residential areas, situated between River Road and Bradley Boulevard.
 The neighborhood takes its name from the Burning Tree Club, a private golf course founded in 1922 whose fairways wind through the heart of the community.

 Residential development began in the early 1950s, with Burning Tree Valley (1951) and Burning Tree Estates (1953) among the first subdivisions.
 The area has evolved over the decades through waves of renovation and new construction, creating an architectural mix that ranges from original mid-century brick homes to modern custom estates.
 Large lot sizes—many over half an acre, some reaching 1.5 acres—are a defining characteristic.